A united celiac disease awareness campaign.

 May is Celiac/Coeliac Awareness Month in Canada, Europe and the United States, May 9-15 is Coeliac Awareness Week in the UK, and May 16 is internationally recognized as Celiac Awareness Day.

-Building off of the past joint activities of 2020—where buildings across the globe “shone” green for awareness—celiac-related organizations around the world have come together to support shining a light on the seriousness of this disease in 2021.
+Building off of past joint activities from 2020 and 2021—where buildings across the globe “shone” green for awareness—celiac disease organizations around the world have come together to support shining a light on the seriousness of this disease in 2022.
 We’re lighting up landmarks in green for celiac awareness, we’re highlighting gluten-free food insecurity, we’re collecting and sharing stories, we’re shining a light on the need for more research and so much more!

 This awareness campaign is a group effort between celiac disease organizations across the globe.

-Landmarks we’re lighting up for celiac disease awareness:
+Landmarks we’re lighting up for celiac disease awareness in 2022:

 |Boston||Burns bridge||May 16||National Celiac Association|